 - Katie Salen – professor, director of the Center for Transformative Media at Parsons the New School for Design, and executive director of the Institute of Play – when she suggests on the show itself that seeing young people’s game-based learning and play only through the lens of our old media environment, where virtual worlds didn’t exist, may be somewhat myopic for us and limiting for our children?
 (See “From chalk ‘n’ talk to learning by doing” about Quest to Learn, a new school of which the Institute of Play is a founding partner.)

 Stick with ‘chalk ‘n’ talk’ or open our minds?

 For our children’s sake, we really need to dig past the legitimate but relentless, visceral, and politically correct questions with which all parents and mass-media natives struggle and seriously consider what these scholars are saying.
 And not only them!
 I can’t wait to see what Digital Nation’s producers come up with next, now that the work of more than two dozen social-media scholars – Hanging Out, Messing Around, and Geeking Out – has been released by MIT Press.
 It’s a mother lode of stories about how young people learn in and with new media.

 Which brings me back to tinkering.
-I got that word from Sylvia Martinez, president of Generation Yes, who presented a workshop about it at Educon, a tech educators’ conference, this past weekend.
+I got to thinking about that because of Sylvia Martinez, president of Generation Yes, who presented a workshop about it at Educon, a tech educators’ conference, this past weekend.
 Reading through her past posts about it, in addition to references to Gever Tully, I found a profound 10-minute video interview with John Seely Brown, visiting professor at USC and former director of PARC (Palo Alto Research Center), about using digital technology to bring collaborative “tinkering” back to school.
 Digital Nation, please look into this next!…

 Collaborative tinkering & social capital for kids